MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentiles-aggfunction.md

 `{ 1, 1, 2, 2, 2, 5, 7, 7, 12, 12, 15, 15, 15, 18, 21, 22, 26, 35 }`.

 To reduce bandwidth and storage, do pre-aggregation to the following buckets: `{ 10, 20, 30, 40, 50, 100 }`.
-Count the number of events in each bucket to produce the following Kusto table:
+Count the number of events in each bucket to produce the following  table:

 :::image type="content" source="images/percentiles-aggfunction/percentilesw-table.png" alt-text="Percentilesw table":::